Stolen water is sweet. Food eaten in secret is pleasant. Proverbs 9:17

 14 If you offer a grain offering of first fruits to the Lord, you shall offer for the grain offering of your first fruits, fresh heads of grain parched with fire and crushed.
 15 You shall put oil on it and lay frankincense on it.
 It is a grain offering.
 16 The priest shall burn as its memorial, part of its crushed grain and part of its oil, along with all its frankincense.
 It is an offering made by fire to the Lord.”

 Laws for Peace Offerings

-9 He shall present, from the sacrifice of peace offerings, an offering made by fire to the Lord; its fat; the entire tail fat, he shall remove, close to the backbone; and the fat that covers the entrails, and all the fat that is on the entrails, 10 and the two kidneys, and the fat that is on them, which is by the loins, and the cover on the liver, with the kidneys, he shall remove.
-11 The priest shall burn it on the altar: it is the food of the offering made by fire to the Lord.
+9 He shall present, from the sacrifice of peace offerings, an offering made by fire to the Lord.
+He shall remove its fat, the entire tail fat, close to the backbone, and the fat that covers the entrails and all the fat that is on the entrails, 10 and the two kidneys and the fat that is on them, which is by the loins, and the cover on the liver, with the kidneys, he shall remove.
+11 The priest shall burn it on the altar.
+It is the food of the offering made by fire to the Lord.

 Jesus Heals Peter’s Mother-in-Law

 29 Immediately after they had come out of the synagogue, they entered the house of Simon and Andrew, with James and John.
 30 Now Simon’s mother-in-law lay sick with a fever and immediately they told Jesus about her.
 31 He came and took her by the hand and raised her up.
 The fever left her immediately, and she ministered to them.

 Jesus Heals after Sabbath Sunset